ClusterCockpit/cc-architecture/README.md

  complexity of software dependencies through package managers and the shared library nightmare as in C/C++ does not apply.
 Updating boils down to throw in a new binary for your OS and CPU architecture.
-Also you do not need a separate web server, getting rid of another show stopper for an average user.
+Also you do not need a separate web server in production use, getting rid of another show stopper for an average user.
 There is a reason that a lot of new applications are implemented in Golang nowadays.
 * Any required external server creates complexity and prevents people from